Mat2801/project2-tic-tac-toe/README.md

 * Colour Scheme
-I opted for a colour scheme of black, green and blue, the reason for this is the darker colour suits the games look like old fashioned style along with the blue and green to compliment the logo.
+I opted for a colour scheme of black, green and blue, the reason for this is the darker colour suits the games look, like a retro game along with the blue and green to compliment the logo.

 * Typography
 I decided to go with a retro to modern handwriting style of text.
 I feel the retro really suits the game along with the handwriting style font.
-The font i decided to use is Pacifico.
+The font I decided to use is Pacifico.

 * Layout
 I wanted to create an uncluttered game screen where navigation was easy to understand.
-So i opted for an old school looking main menu that lead only to 2 destinations.
+So I opted for an old school looking main menu.
 When on the game board you can see the simplicity along with the colours to make the game board stand out.
-When heading to the rules section i tried to keep with the retro look to keep with the theme of the game.
+When heading to the rules section I tried to keep with the retro look to keep with the theme of the game.

-##### *Sound
+* Sound
 I decided to add sound to buttons to continue the retro theme and add a little extra for the user, along with a sound for a win or a draw.

 #### 1.2.
 Wireframes